 If your MacBook isn't one of the ones affected by the butterfly keyboard mechanism, you may be able to fix it yourself, read: How to fix a Mac.
 We also have guides to how to fix a broken Mac keyboard and how to clean a Mac keyboard here.

-It appears that Apple is already looking for ways to address the issue in future keyboard design.
-As we mention in our article looking at the rumours about the 2018 MacBook Pro, Apple has filed a keyboard related patent that outlines ways to stop spilt fluid, crumbs and dust from blocking key movement and damaging the circuitry.
+Other than offering free repairs the company has been looking for ways to address the issue in future keyboard design.
+The company has filed a keyboard related patent that outlines ways to stop spilt fluid, crumbs and dust from blocking key movement and damaging the circuitry, for example.

 Read more: Inside the new MacBook Pro.